 Understanding your search results

 When you enter multiple keywords, Freshdesk performs an OR search on the keywords in a starts-with mechanism.
-For example, when you are search for jet propulsion, the search results will include:
+For example, when you are searching for jet propulsion, the search results will include:

 - Items containing the phrase 'jet propulsion'